| Nerine are endemic to Southern Africa. There are some

 |

-Another interesting habitat of Nerine angulata, below, is by the water near Cathcart, RSA.
+Order Wild Bulbs of the Eastern Cape disk Another interesting habitat of Nerine angulata, below, is by the water near Cathcart, RSA.
 Seen here along the banks, it is obvious that this species can handle lots of water!
 Well, at least form can anyway.
 And herein lies one of the secrets to cultivating species bulbs.
 Find out where they come from and what conditions are they in.
 Soil, rainfall and position of the bulb are all important factors when cultivating species. .

 |